FOSS4GAcademy/GST101FOSS4GLabs/Module 3 Lab/QGIS 2.6/Module 3 Lab.md

 ![Measure Line Tool Selection](figures/Measure_Line_Tool_Selection.png "Measure Line Tool Selection")

-8. Click on the start symbol for Atlanta, in the United States.
+8. Click on the point for Atlanta, in the United States.

-9. Move the cursor to the start symbol for Alice Springs, Australia, then right-click to end the line.
+9. Move the cursor to the point for Alice Springs, Australia, then right-click to end the line.
 The distance between Atlanta and Alice Springs will be displayed in metric in the Measure box (Figure below).

 ![First Measurement](figures/First_Measurement.png "First Measurement")